xtracdev/xavi/README.md

 ./xavi listen -ln demo-listener -address 0.0.0.0:8080
 </pre>

-### Demo Service Proxy Example Setup
+Curling the endpoint as in the single server instance, the mountebank log shows the requests being distributed to the two endpoints.

 <pre>
-./xavi add-server -address localhost -port 3000 -name hello1 -ping-uri /hello ./xavi add-server -address localhost -port 3100 -name hello2 -ping-uri /hello ./xavi add-backend -name demo-backend -servers hello1,hello2 ./xavi add-route -name demo-route -backend demo-backend -base-uri /hello ./xavi add-listener -name demo-listener -routes demo-route

-demosvc -port 3000&
-demosvc -port 3100&

-./xavi listen -ln demo-listener -address 0.0.0.0:8080

-xavi add-route -name demo-route -backend demo-backend -base-uri /hello -filters logging

-curl -v 172.20.20.10:8500/v1/kv/?recurse
+info: [http:3000] ::ffff:127.0.0.1:50568 => GET /hello
+info: [http:3100] ::ffff:127.0.0.1:50571 => GET /hello
+info: [http:3000] ::ffff:127.0.0.1:50573 => GET /hello
+info: [http:3100] ::ffff:127.0.0.1:50575 => GET /hello
 </pre>

-### Acceptance Testing Setup with Boot2docker
+### Acceptance Testing Setup with Docker-Machine

-Port forward between the host and the boot2docker guest os
+Assuming you are working on a mac, you'll need to install the docker tools and docker machine to run docker, which is needed for running the Xavi acceptance tests.

+If you are attached to a network that uses an http proxy to connect to the internet, you'll need to update the docker daemon proxy settings in the docker VM.
+To do so:

+1. Connect to the default machine via `docker-machine -D ssh default`
+2. `sudo vi /var/lib/boot2docker/profile ` and export proxy setting environment variables (export HTTP_PROXY=http://<proxy host>:<proxy port>, export HTTPS_PROXY=http://<proxy host>:<proxy port>
+placed on separate lines).
+3. Restart the VM.
+You can use the Virtual Box client to do this.

+The tests are written assuming the following port configuration:

 <pre>
-VBoxManage controlvm boot2docker-vm natpf1 "standalone-mb,tcp,127.0.0.1,3636,,2626"
+VBoxManage controlvm default natpf1 "standalone-mb,tcp,127.0.0.1,3636,,2626"
-VBoxManage controlvm boot2docker-vm natpf1 "cohosted-mb,tcp,127.0.0.1,3535,,2525"
+VBoxManage controlvm default natpf1 "cohosted-mb,tcp,127.0.0.1,3535,,2525"
-VBoxManage controlvm boot2docker-vm natpf1 "xavi-rest-agent,tcp,127.0.0.1,8080,,8080"
+VBoxManage controlvm default natpf1 "xavi-rest-agent,tcp,127.0.0.1,8080,,8080"
-VBoxManage controlvm boot2docker-vm natpf1 "xavi-test-server,tcp,127.0.0.1,9000,,9000"
+VBoxManage controlvm default natpf1 "xavi-test-server,tcp,127.0.0.1,9000,,9000"
 </pre>

-Mountebank docker set up - in docker/mountebank-alpine
+#### Mountebank

 Note the above port forwarding - it maps the host os perspective to the guest os perspective, with docker port forwarding managing the mapping of the guest os to the